oracle-cne/ocne/doc/experimental/phase1/upgrade-opensearch-dashboards.md

-# Update OpenSearch Dashboards
+# Upgrade OpenSearch Dashboards

 ### Version: v0.0.1-draft

+**NOTE:** These instructions have been published in advance of OpenSearch Dashboards 2.15.0 being available in the ocne-catalog.

-Update OpenSearch Dashboards 2.3.0 to be managed by a Helm chart from the ocne-catalog.
+Upgrade OpenSearch Dashboards 2.3.0 to 2.15.0.

 ## Modify the OpenSearch Dashboards objects to be annotated as being managed by Helm
 Verrazzano does not deploy OpenSearch Dashboards using a Helm chart.